bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 AssertionError: Grocery List should grow by one item.
 ```
-Now, we have a proper <span style="color:red;">F</span>ail being reported to us from an assertion that causes the step to not pass.
+Now, we have a proper <span style="color:red;">Fail</span> being reported to us from an assertion that causes the step to not pass.
 Hooray!

 ### -- take a breather --
-Let's pause here for a second before adding more code to get this pass.
-The issue at hand is not actually adding an item to the array being returned, it is more about ensuring that an item is added through the `add` method and the result from `getAll` being a list appended with that item.
+Let's pause here for a second before adding more code to get this step to <span style="color:green;">pass</span>.
+The issue at hand is not actually adding an item to the array being returned, it is more about ensuring that an item is added through the `add` method and the result from `getAll` being a list extended with that item.

-Implementation details that are involved in making this test pass is where your team uses their architecture experience, but care is required that only the most essential code is added and we don't go overboard in thinking about the internals of our Grocery List collection model.
+Implementation details that are involved in making this test pass is where your team uses their architecture experience, but care is required that only the most essential code is added and not to go overboard in thinking about the internals of the Grocery List collection model.
 It's a slippery tight-rope that could easily fall down a rabbit hole - just like that poorly-worded metaphor :)

 ### -- get back to work! --
-We'll use the `propertiesObject` argument of `Object.create` to define a list getter that will serve as a mutable array for our grocery list items:
+For the purposes of this examples, we'll use the `propertiesObject` argument of `Object.create` to define a `list` getter that will serve as a mutable array for our grocery list items:

 _/script/model/grocery-list.js_
 ```